Urban Renewal in South Corvallis

 NEW: Revolving Loan Fund Program Available for Businesses in South Corvallis

-October 24, 2024 - The Corvallis Urban Renewal Agency has approved a new Revolving Loan Fund Program aimed at supporting new and existing businesses and encouraging commercial investment in the South Corvallis Urban Renewal District.
-The first funding cycle application window opens October 22 and closes Friday December 27 at 5 p.m.
-Applications will be accepted in person at City Hall or by emailing economic.development@corvallisoregon.gov.
+May 27, 2025 - The Corvallis Urban Renewal Agency has approved a Revolving Loan Fund Program aimed at supporting new and existing businesses and encouraging commercial investment in the South Corvallis Urban Renewal District.
+Applications will be accepted on a first come, first serve basis beginning June 2, 2025 in person at City Hall, 501 SW Madison Ave Corvallis, Oregon 97330 or by emailing economic.development@corvallisoregon.gov.

 This new loan program was made possible by the South Corvallis Urban Renewal District, which was approved by Corvallis voters in 2019 and is intended to catalyze economic growth in this area of the community for years to come.